-UNNECESSARY SURGERY
+UNNECESSARY SURGERY LAWSUITS

-In a growing area of medical malpractice litigation, injured plaintiffs and hospital negligence attorneys are filing unnecessary surgery lawsuits.
+In this growing area of medical malpractice litigation, injured plaintiffs and hospital negligence attorneys are filing unnecessary surgery lawsuits.
 Doctors and hospitals have been allegedly churning costs for patients and presenting unnecessary risks of surgical complications.

 Vascular stents and leg stents have reportedly been over-utilized by many physicians and in turn have lead to unnecessary surgical procedures.
 Such unnecessary surgery, when other less invasive care is not considered, drives up medical costs for patients and raises the health risks, as surgery complications can include infection and the need for further procedures.